Delaware Public Benefit Corporation: Everything You Need to Know

 Certain corporate events can only occur with a PBC super majority of two-thirds of the votes of the stockholders.
 Examples would include a charter amendment, which deletes or alters the companies public benefit goals.
 Mergers or consolidations with another entity that is not a PBC also require super majority vote.
 Finally, if a charter amendment is proffered converting the company from a PBC to traditional corporation, a super majority vote is also required.
 Changes to the bylaws do not require the super majority stockholder vote.

 If you have questions about Delaware public benefit corporations, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.